-- Issues of how to design a system for tax information sharing that serves the needs of African and other developing countries are discussed in a fully inclusive way, that considers adapting measures that are fit for purpose beyond merely focusing on the implementation of existing International standards defined largely apart from African countries.
-This could be achieved through ATAF with the political backing of the African Union (AU) and the United Nation Economic Commission for Africa (UNECA) where awareness will be raised on the policy, legal and administrative interventions and cooperation required to effect tax transparency and exchange of information on the continent. - Business models are discussed and adopted by African countries through ATAF, the AU and UNECA with the aim of reducing the cost of implementing exchange of information on request and automatic exchange of tax information in Africa.
-In practice, the burden of implementation of tax transparency and exchange of information on the continent need not to be high, lengthy and cumbersome. - o Complementary to this, international efforts on the exchange of tax information should seek to address concerns related to the ability to avoid inclusion in AEOI (e.g. loopholes in CRS). - o To the extent practicable, countries involved in the automatic exchange of tax information should consider providing information on a non-reciprocal basis, at least initially, to countries with limited capacities to collect and compile the information from their financial institutions. - Efforts to increase transparency around the potential benefits of the automatic exchange of information, by making use of the data collection that has already started under AEOI, can better allow countries to assess the costs and benefits of joining (increased compliance, increased number of audits conducted, improvement in case selection systems, modernised tax administrations, etc.)
+• Issues of how to design a system for tax information sharing that serves the needs of African and other developing countries are discussed in a fully inclusive way, that considers adapting measures that are fit for purpose

+• As part of these discussions at the global level, G20 countries (and others that support the current rules for exchange of information) should consider where the requirements for participating in AEOI could be relaxed to make it more accessible to African countries.
+An obvious place to start would be the requirement of immediate, full reciprocity in exchanging information.
+If this requirement were to be relaxed, e.g. for least-developed countries, it would at least mean that these countries would not need to collect and compile financial account information before they are able to receive it.

+• Business models are discussed and adopted by African countries through ATAF, the AU and UNECA, with the aim of reducing the cost of implementing EOIR and automatic exchange of tax information in Africa.
+In practice, the burden of implementation of tax transparency and EOI in the continent needs not to be high, lengthy and cumbersome.

+o Complementary to this, international efforts on the exchange of tax information should seek to address concerns related to the ability to avoid inclusion in AEOI (e.g. loopholes in CRS).

+o When practicable, countries involved in the automatic exchange of tax information should consider providing information on a non-reciprocal basis, at least initially, to countries with limited capacities to collect and compile the information from their financial institutions.

+• Efforts are increased to improve transparency around the potential benefits of the AEOI by, for instance, making use of the data collection that has already started under AEOI, which would allow countries to better assess the costs and benefits of joining the AEOI (e.g. increased compliance, increased number of audits conducted, improvement in case selection systems, modernised tax administrations, etc.)

-The AU should create a space at the highest level where tax matters are debated and decisions made for implementation at country level
+The AU should create a space at the highest level where tax matters are debated and decisions made for implementation at the country level

-The pressing need to eradicate poverty and stimulate economic growth makes tax-related modernisation a first-order priority for Africa.
-The need for tackling IFFs in Africa is further magnified by its large amount of natural resources, which opens many possibilities for abuse.
+The pressing need to eradicate poverty and stimulate economic growth makes taxrelated modernisation a first-order priority for Africa.
+The need for tackling IFFs in Africa is further magnified by its large amount of natural resources, which creates many possibilities for abuse.
 In addition, Africa and other "developing countries should be able to reap the benefits of a more transparent international tax system, and to enhance their revenue capacity, as mobilizing domestic resources is critical to financing development" (G20 2013 St. Petersburg Summit).

-Following up on the Heads of State and Government of the AU declaration of their commitment to end the IFFs from Africa and implement the findings and recommendations of the High-Level Panel1, the AU should to establish a continental tax body where African tax-related standards in policy, legislation and administration can be established, activities reported to and adopted by Heads of States, and recommendations made for implementation by governments.
+Following up on the Heads of State and Government of the AU declaration of their commitment to end the IFFs from Africa and implement the findings and recommendations of the High-Level Panel1, the AU should establish a continental tax body where African tax-related standards in policy, legislation and administration can be established, activities reported to and adopted by Heads of States, and recommendations made for implementation by governments.